To present women with a way out of their severe economic limitations, MP established a microfinance loan program.

 Requiring no collateral, loan groups of 10 to 25 borrowers receive $100-200 per person, with a 10-percent flat interest rate.
 After a six-month term, successful borrowers are eligible for follow-up loans and increased amounts.

-After 24 months we encourage borrowers to transition to self sustainability through group bank loans.
+After 24 months borrowers transition to self sustainability through group bank loans.
 Freed-up loan money is then used to fund new borrowers.
-We use the loan interest generated to fund administrative costs and business skills training for the borrowers, enabling them to run the program themselves.
+Loan interest generates funds for administrative costs and business skills training for the borrowers, enabling them to run the program themselves.

 That money will be used again and again for new businesses as the loans are repaid, providing help when it is most needed.